Updated on December 8, 2022 | Read time ~ 10 mins

 Tech fluency is pivotal to an organization’s ability to transform digitally.
 Digital transformation has accelerated in the past few years, and organizations need to be enabled to support their workforce at the same speed that technology is evolving.
 Tech fluency matters because it is indicative of an individual’s understanding of the “why” behind technologies so they can spot opportunities they can leverage for their organization.

-But to be tech fluent, you first must be tech literate.
+But to become tech fluent, you first must understand the differences between tech fluency and digital literacy.

-Technology literacy is an employee’s ability to use technologies associated with a job role.
+Digital literacy (or technology literacy) is an employee’s ability to use technologies associated with a job role.
 Technology literacy is also essential for tech leaders in fighting attrition, as technology literacy significantly contributes to the employee experience.

 Technology literacy leads to revenue growth.